smarinovic/smarinovic.github.io/_posts/2020-05-25-Reverse-shell.md

 #define __NR_execve   11    0xB
 ```

 Each syscall and its arguments are defined in man 2 pages in form of C function.
-In order to find out which argments are needed we need to look at man pages (`man 2 socket`).
+In order to find out which arguments are needed we need to look at man pages (`man 2 socket`).

 ```
 int socket(int domain, int type, int protocol);